wdpypere/docs-test-comps/docs/components/systemd::schema.md

 It overrides the data defined in the regular config schema, so do not forget to set those as well (can be dummy value).

-    - decription: CPUAffinity list determined via 'hwloc-calc --physical-output --intersect PU <location0> <location1>' Allows to cpubind on numanodes (as we cannot trust logical CPU indices, which regular CPUAffinity requires) Forces an empty list to reset any possible previously defined affinity.
     - `/software/systemd/systemd_unitfile_custom/CPUAffinity`
+        - description: CPUAffinity list determined via 'hwloc-calc --physical-output --intersect PU <location0> <location1>' Allows to cpubind on numanodes (as we cannot trust logical CPU indices, which regular CPUAffinity requires) Forces an empty list to reset any possible previously defined affinity.
         - optional
         - type: hwloc_location
 - `/software/systemd/systemd_unitfile`
     - decription:
     Unit file configuration

-    - decription: unitfile configuration data
-    - decription: custom unitfile configuration data
-    - decription: replaceunitfile configuration: if true, only the defined parameters will be used by the unit; anything else is ignored
-    - decription: only use the unit parameters for unitfile configuration, ignore other defined here such as targets (but still allow e.g. values defined by legacy chkconfig)
     - `/software/systemd/systemd_unitfile/config`
+        - description: unitfile configuration data
         - required
         - type: systemd_unitfile_config
     - `/software/systemd/systemd_unitfile/custom`
+        - description: custom unitfile configuration data
         - optional
         - type: systemd_unitfile_custom
     - `/software/systemd/systemd_unitfile/replace`
+        - description: replaceunitfile configuration: if true, only the defined parameters will be used by the unit; anything else is ignored
         - required
         - type: boolean
     - `/software/systemd/systemd_unitfile/only`
+        - description: only use the unit parameters for unitfile configuration, ignore other defined here such as targets (but still allow e.g. values defined by legacy chkconfig)
         - optional
         - type: boolean
 - `/software/systemd/systemd_target`
 - `/software/systemd/systemd_unit_type`
-    - decription: unitfile configuration
     - `/software/systemd/systemd_unit_type/name`
         - optional
         - type: string